micmejia/bible-dump/NKJV/Psalms/Ps 7.md

 If I have repaid evil to him who was at peace with me, Or have plundered my enemy without cause,

 ###### 5
-Let the enemy pursue me and overtake _me;_ Yes, let him trample my life to the earth, And lay my honor in the dust. <i class="selah">Selah_
+Let the enemy pursue me and overtake _me;_ Yes, let him trample my life to the earth, And lay my honor in the dust.
+Selah_

 ###### 6
 Arise, O Lord, in Your anger; Lift Yourself up because of the rage of my enemies; Rise up for me _to_ the judgment You have commanded!